 China's Silk Road push in Thailand may founder on Mekong River row

 China's plan to blast open more of the Mekong River for bigger cargo ships could founder on a remote outcrop of half-submerged rocks that Thai protesters have vowed to protect against Beijing's economic expansion in Southeast Asia.
-Dynamiting the Pi Long rapids and other sections of the Mekong between Thailand and Laos will harm the environment and bring trade advantages only to China, the protesters say.
+A Chinese boat, with a team of geologists, surveys the Mekong River, at the border between Laos and Thailand April 23, 2017.

 Discussions